kairosity/mp3-snapathon/testing.md

 32.| Dominic |Cristmas Bird | zebby | 0 | 3 | 3 | 3| 0| 0

 <br>

+## Vote Testing

+Obviously the voting process is tested alongside both above awards tests.
+However I also conducted more manual testing on the voting process.

+### Test Setup:

+ - During the voting days (Sat-Sun), I used a number of dummy users that had previously (that week) entered the competition.
+ - I got each of them to vote on particular images and then I manually checked the database to ensure 2 things happened:

+ 1. The image voted on in each case had its "photo_votes" field incremented by 1 each time.
+ 2. The user in question had their "votes_to_use" field decremented by 1, from 1 to 0.

+ This was true in every case, so in addition to the functionality outlined by the awards() tests, I could be sure that the voting was working as expected.

+ __PASS__

 #### __back to [contents](#testing-table-of-contents)__